 Regular checkups and cleanings are the most common preventive dental measures, and generally, everyone over the age of three should attend an appointment at least once every six months.
 The goal of each appointment is to clean away all traces of plaque and tartar from your teeth, and to thoroughly inspect them for signs of trouble.
 By sticking to the schedule your dentist recommends, you can more effectively prevent issues such as tooth decay and gum disease and preserve your healthy smile.
 If a concern does develop, then we can detect and treat it early enough to help you avoid the need for extensive treatment.

 A regular checkup and cleaning appointment consists of a visual inspection during which we’ll carefully check the health, integrity, and appearance of your teeth and oral tissues.
-We may also use digital imaging technology to gain a clearer, more precise picture of your oral health, or if we detect that an issue may be developing.
+We may also use digital imaging technology to gain a clearer, more precise picture of your oral health, and to examine more closely, if we detect that an issue may be developing.
 Your visit will also include comprehensive cleaning and polishing to remove all traces of harmful oral bacteria and food particles that could feed them.
 Professional cleaning is the only way to effectively remove tartar (calcified plaque) that cannot be removed with toothpaste and water.

 While regular dental cleaning can remove the plaque and tartar from the visible surfaces of your teeth, you may require deep cleaning if the bacteria have worked their way underneath your gums.
 This can lead to the development of gingivitis – the first stage of gum disease – leading to rampant inflammation and damage to your gums.
 Deep cleaning, also known as scaling and root planing, is the process of carefully accessing your teeth roots to thoroughly clean them of harmful bacteria.
 Once completed, deep cleaning can allow your gums to heal and reattach to your teeth securely, making it less likely that bacteria can settle underneath them again.